salrashid123/go_tpm_remote_attestation/README.md

 >>> **NOTE** the code and procedure outlined here is **NOT** supported by google.

-This is a 'minimal' variation of [TPM based Secret Sharing with Google Compute Engine](https://github.com/salrashid123/tpm_key_distribution) without using GCE specific metadata.

 You can use this standalone to setup a gRPC client/server for remote attestation.